Tomas-Jakubec/GTMesh-examples/README.md

 ./build_dir/GTMesh-example-omp_parallel_struct "Meshes\mesh3D-unstructured.fpma" "out-struct"
 ```
 The results are still exported in VTK format, however, the cells are tessellated to tetrahedrons.
+Use the surface with edges to see the tessellation.

 > Note that the computation on the unstructured mesh is more time-consuming.
 > The causes might be as follows: